aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-and-remove-field/_index.md

 - Specify the bookmark's name of included document.
 - Specify the location of the document.

 For more details, please refer to [FieldIncludeText Class API reference](https://apireference.aspose.com/words/java/com.aspose.words/FieldIncludeText).
-Below example shows how to Add a INCLUDETEXT field using DOM to a Paragraph in Document.
+Below example demonstrates how to Add a INCLUDETEXT field using DOM to a Paragraph in Document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-fields-InsertIncludeFieldWithoutDocumentBuilder.java" >}}